ibm-cloud-docs/cis/glb.md

 # Global Load Balancer (GLB) Concepts
 {:#global-load-balancer-glb-concepts}

-This document contains some concepts and definitions related to the Global Load Balancer (GLB) and how it affects your IBM CIS deployment.
+This document contains some concepts and definitions related to the Global Load Balancer (GLB) and how it affects your {{site.data.keyword.cis_full}} deployment.

 ## Global Load Balancer
 {:#global-load-balancer-cis}